-- Start-up simulation is applicable to new processes, new equipment or after critical changes to environment, equipment, process or significant personnel changes. - Start-up simulation should consist of three consecutive, satisfactory runs with the same shift of people. - Ongoing simulations should happen normally twice a year per shift and per process (unless there were changes to the product process or action limits exceeded).
+- Start-up simulation is applicable to new processes, new equipment or after critical changes to environment, equipment, process or significant personnel changes. - Start-up simulation should consist of three consecutive, satisfactory runs. - Operators to be qualified during these runs (-critical-interventions to be defined) - Ongoing simulations should happen normally twice a year per shift and per process (unless there were changes to the product process or action limits exceeded).